-Neuschwanstein Castle is a historical palace mainly built for the purpose of the isolated retreating King Ludwing II of Bavaria.
+Neuschwanstein Castle is a historical palace mainly built for the purpose to isolated and private retreat for King Ludwing II of Bavaria.
 One of the most photographed landmarks in Germany is nestled in the hilltop village of Fussen.
-In the year of 1869 castles initial works were started and later it is known as a symbol of romanticism, a famous architectural style.
+In the year of 1869 castles initial works were started and slowly it is known as a symbol of romanticism, a famous architectural style.

-In the amidst of the palace construction, the visionary king died and after the death palace was known as the most visited destination in Germany.
-However it is inspiring to many European architecture and world famous Disney’s sleeping beauty castles.
-There are plenty of things which travelers can explore, interior designs like drawing rooms, throne hall, study room and king’s bedroom are the most beautiful things.
+In the amidst of the palace construction the visionary king died, after the death of King palace was known as the most visited destination in Germany, however it is inspiring to many European architecture and world famous Disney’s sleeping beauty castles.
+There are plenty of things which travelers can explore, starting from its interior designs like drawing rooms, throne hall, to study room and king’s bedroom, which are the most beautiful things to enjoy while stroll inside this castle.

 Suggested Read; Queen Emma Summer Palace, Hawaii.